 Okay, Berlin is a bit of an obvious one.
 But it’s evident because it’s just such an epic place for parties that it cannot be ignored!

 As one of the most prominent hipster destinations on the planet, it’s also extremely gay-friendly.

 I might describe it more as gay-dominant and straight-friendly.
 So don't worry if you are a hetero who wants in on the action – you'll be welcome in the club too!

 My lasting memory from visiting Berlin is dancing to Torn by Natalie Imbruglia in Club Schwuz in the early hours of the morning.
 I mean, how brilliantly weird is that?

 And if you want something a little darker and more “clubby,” you can't beat Berghain – an “after-hours” joint that has been described as the best club in the world more than once.

 If you go to one club night in London, it has to be Duckie at the Royal Vauxhall Tavern, which has held its own each Saturday night for more than twenty years.

 You can expect to hear big pop tunes, but there is also live performance art every week for something a bit different.

 And if you want a gay megaclub, London has those too.
 G-A-Y at Heaven attracts the biggest pop talent to perform every Saturday night.

 Latin America has always been a place that has been friendly towards the LGBT population, with same-sex marriage legalized in many countries waaaaaay before the States or the UK.

-For those who love to party not into the night, but into the early hours of the morning, Buenos Aires is the place to be.
+For those who love to party, not into the night but the early hours of the morning, Buenos Aires is the place to be.

-For gay partying in Buenos Aires, there are two neighborhoods: San Telmo, which is the historic center and has a relaxed, vibrant feel, and Palermo, which is more upscale and swanky.
+There are two neighborhoods for gay partying in Buenos Aires: San Telmo, which is the historical center and has a relaxed, vibrant feel, and Palermo, which is more upscale and swanky.